PCigales/DLNAPlayOn/README.md

 - PlayOn c https://www.youtube.com/watch?v=XXXXXXX -s https://www.youtube.com/watch?v=XXXXXXX -l en: will play the YT video with its subtitles in English
 - PlayOn -c C:\videos\holidays -d 0:00:05: will play the content of the folder and its subfolders, displaying pictures during 5s
 - PlayOn -c C:\videos\holidays.m3u8 -d 0:00:08: will play the content of the playlist (and its subfolders or subplaylists), displaying pictures during 8s
+- PlayOn c https://vimeo.com/channels/XXXXX -s https://vimeo.com/channels/XXXXX -l en: will play the content of playlist with substitles if any
+- PlayOn -c C:\videos\movies -s c:\videos\st: will play the content of the movies folder and subfolders, loading subtitles from the st folder and identical subfolders

 Tips to make the application easier to use:
 - in %appdata%\Microsoft\Windows\SendTo, create a shortcut with 'C:\Windows\py.exe "C:\...\PlayOn.py" c -n "[TV]Samsung LED40" -d 0:00:05' where obviously '...' must be replaced with the path to the script, and '[TV]Samsung LED40' by the name of the renderer